anodynos/uRequire/source/code/config/uRequireConfigMasterDefaults.coffee.md

         # the alternative (& easier) 'Array' way of declaring a Converter: using an [] instead of {}
         [
-          'coffee-script'                      # name & flags as a String at pos 0
+          '$coffee-script'                      # name & flags as a String at pos 0

           [ '**/*.coffee', /.*\.(coffee\.md|litcoffee)$/i] # filez [] at pos 1